luiznonenmacher/classical-machine-learning/README.md

-# finding-donors-ml
+# classical-machine-learning

 ### Introduction

-This repository contains some notebooks applying and analysing some classic machine algorithms suited for tabular data, like Random Forest, Gradient Boosted Trees, Support Vector Machines and Naive Bayes.
+This repository contains some notebooks applying and analysing some classic machine learning algorithms suited for tabular data, like Random Forest, Gradient Boosted Trees, Support Vector Machines and Naive Bayes.

 In the main structure of the repository are the Jupyter Notebook containing the analysis.
 The data folder contain all the data used in the projects and the utils folder contains some auxiliary code used on the projects.